flutter/website/faq.md

 external users.

 So really, it is up to you.
 Please let us know if you released an app built with Flutter to users.
-We'd love to what you're building!
+We'd love to hear what you're building!

 ## I heard Apple rejects apps built with third-party frameworks, is that true?
 Will Apple reject my Flutter app?